-The most sensitive aspects that are included in the estimate of the recoverable amount determined according to the value in use and applying the methodology detailed in Note 3.4.6 are the following:
+The most sensitive aspects that are included in the estimate of the recoverable amount determined according to the value in use and applying the methodology detailed in Note 3.3 are the following:

 - Electricity generated.
 Market demand evolution has been estimated based on the consensus expressed by several international bodies.
 The share has been estimated based on Naturgy's market share in each technology and on the expected evolution of each technology's share of the total market, assuming an average year for hydro generation purposes.
 The main variation with respect to past projections is a decrease in conventional production in line with the expected future evolution of the conventional generation mix. - Electricity price.
 Market electricity prices used have been calculated using models that cross expected demand with supply forecasts, taking into account the foreseeable evolution of generation capacity in Spain, based on sector forecasts.
-As a result of this analysis, price paths have been obtained which, as a result of the considerable uncertainty over energy policy in Spain, have been adjusted downwards in line with futures curves and analysts' forecasts. - Fuel costs.
+That analysis produced price paths which, as a consequence of the high uncertainty surrounding energy policy in Spain, have been adjusted on the basis of the average futures curves and analysts' forecasts.

+- Fuel costs.
 Estimated by reference to long-term supply contracts concluded by Naturgy, the forecast evolution of price curves and market experience.
-The main variation with respect to past projections corresponds to an increase in the cost of emission allowances based on the evolution of futures curves. - Operation and maintenance costs.
-Estimated from historical costs of managed park. - Taxes laid down in Law 15/2012 (Note 2.2). - In addition, a long-term growth rate of 1.9% and a pre-tax discount rate of 6.6% have been used for the conventional electricity generation CGU.
-The discount rate has been determined based on the risks associated with it in a manner consistent with those considered in the estimates of future cash flows.
-In 2018 the long-term growth rate for the Electricity Spain CGU was 1.9%, while the pre-tax discount rate applied for said CGU was 7.0%.
+The main variation with respect to past projections corresponds to an increase in the cost of emission allowances based on the evolution of futures curves. - Operation and maintenance costs have been estimated from historical costs of managed park. - Taxes established by Law 15/2012.

+In addition, a long-term growth rate of 1.9% and a pre-tax discount rate of 6.6% have been used.
+The discount rate has been determined based on the associated risks in a manner consistent with those considered in the estimates of future cash flows.
+In 2018, the long-term growth rate was 1.9% and the pre-tax discount rate was 7.0%.